 9 Things To Avoid with Degenerative Disc Disease

-If you have degenerative disc disease (DDD) you should avoid putting off seeing a chiropractor, returning to normal activities too soon, resting too long, heavy lifting, sudden jerking movements, wearing high-heeled shoes, sitting on furniture that is abnormally low, twisting your back, and jogging.
+If you have degenerative disc disease (DDD) you should avoid returning to normal activities too soon, resting too long, heavy lifting, sudden jerking movements, wearing high-heeled shoes, sitting on furniture that is abnormally low, twisting your back, and jogging, and putting off getting a back adjustment at a chiropractor near you.
 Each of these items can put unnecessary strain on your back.

 Now, let’s delve into each of these 9 things to avoid degenerative disc disease a little more…